GFA-RDIP/Morgana/README.md

 ## Project development

-Opportunities are being investigated on how to take a segment of the cohort data and create a network diagram based on the abundance and association of participant attributes.
-The core element of this visualisation is a network diagram that changes based on the segment of the population cohort selected.
+Opportunities are being investigated on how to take a segment of the cohort data and represent relationships in the dataset for the selected participants in a natural and interactive way.

+The initial cohort segment is selected using a dynamic sunburst diagram, which feeds a subset of the original matrix to either a table or network diagram that visually presents abundance and relationships between major attributes known about the participants.
+The tabulated view will provide the ability to export the list of selected participants, the filter field values and the values identified as being significant by the network analysis.

 ## Etymology of name